Canajoharie, New York

 Canajoharie (/ˌkænədʒəˈhɛəri/) is a town in Montgomery County, New York, United States.
-The population was 3,730 in 2010.
+The population was 3,660 as of the 2020 census.
 Canajoharie is located south of the Mohawk River on the southern border of the county.
 The Erie Canal passes along the northern town line.
-There is also a village of Canajoharie in the town.
+The village of Canajoharie is in the northern part of the town.
 Both are east of Utica and west of Amsterdam.

-These were settled as European-American jurisdictions, named for the historic Mohawk village of the same name, which was also known as the Mohawk Upper Castle.

 History

 The town is near the former site of Canajoharie, an important village of the Mohawk nation that also became known as the Upper Castle.
 The Mohawk had as their territory most of the central area of present-day New York, from the Hudson River west to where Oneida territory started.
-They also used the St. Lawrence River valley as hunting grounds after 1601.
 They dominated the fur trade with the French based in central Quebec, and with Dutch and later English in eastern New York.
 French, Dutch and later English trappers and traders came to this Mohawk village to trade.
 Both the French and Dutch married or had unions with Mohawk women, increasing their ties with the people.
 Their mixed-race children married into the Dutch and later English communities.
 Many of their sons also became interpreters or traders.

-Anglo-Europeans began settling in the area circa1737, and the Mohawk gradually adopted certain English customs in their village.
+Anglo-Europeans began settling in the area c.1737, and the Mohawk gradually adopted certain English customs in their village.
 Because the Mohawk and three other Iroquois nations were allied with the British during the Revolutionary War, they were forced to cede most of their lands in New York after the United States' victory.
 The state sold millions of acres of land to speculators and private owners.

+After the Revolutionary War, George Washington visited Canajoharie after surveying the damage to nearby Cherry Valley.
+He stayed the night at the Van Alstyne home, a common meeting place long referred to by some as Fort Rensselaer - though the actual fort (destroyed sometime before the French and Indian War) was in nearby Fort Plain.